robbyarif/fullstack-nanodegree-vm/vagrant/news/README.md

 ```

 ## How to Use
-- Open terminal
+Open terminal

-- Run
+Run
 ```
 python news.py
 ```

-- A report will be printed in console.
+A report will be printed in console.
 For example
 ```
-$ Most Popular Three Articles of All Time
+$ Three Most Popular Articles of All Time
 $ - "Princess Shellfish Marries Prince Handsome" — 1201 views
 $ - "Baltimore Ravens Defeat Rhode Island Shoggoths" — 915 views
 $